Hello from a sunny but quite COLD New York City!

 If anyone if familiar with this song, and could provide any information about it, please let us know anything you can in the comments below.
 We’d also love an English translation of possible.

 This article was posted on Sunday, January 25th, 2009 at 6:50 pm and is filed under Belarus, Belarusian, Children's Songs, Countries & Cultures, Israel, Israeli Children's Songs, Languages, Mama Lisa, Questions, Readers Questions, Russia, Russian, Russian Children's Songs, USA, Yiddish, Yiddish Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply